 Wage garnishment is a complicated topic – especially when it comes to garnishing Social Security.
 If you are receiving Social Security Disability, you may not be elderly or retired.
 Many young people receive need-based Supplemental Security Income (SSI) for their disabilities, or they use their parent’s work credits to receive Social Security Disability (SSD or SSDI).
 In either case, your inability to work or provide yourself with a living wage may not convince the government to forgive or defer your student debt, and they may decide to take the money out of your disability payments.
 For a free consultation on your disability case, and to learn about your rights and responsibilities under the SSI and SSD, talk to an attorney today.
-Fayetteville Social Security lawyer Ken Kieklak offers free consultations on disability cases.
+Fayetteville AR disability lawyer Ken Kieklak offers free consultations on disability cases.

 Can Social Security be Garnished for Student Loans?